Qusaix17/Simple-Calculator-python-code/README.md

 this simple calculator was made by me using Python and Tkinter.

-can be used for basic calculations, i did it to learn and experiment.
+can be used for basic calculations :
+- add, subtract, devide, multiply
+- simple freidnly UI

+  INSTALLATION:

+  - Clone the program: